Appealing to the SEND Tribunal

 You do not have to attend but it is more helpful if you do so you can ask and answer any questions about your appeal.

-• Oral hearings* will be considered by a panel at a family court as close to your home as possible (for Suffolk this is usually Ipswich, Bury, Colchester or Norwich)
+• ‘In-person’ hearings are held at a family court as close to your home as possible (for Suffolk this is usually Ipswich, Bury, Colchester or Norwich)

 • Usually this is one day but could be over two days depending on the appeal.